-Within the framework of the HIPLEX concept (see section "HIPLEX and HSMS" on page 361), HSMS supports an explicit mechanism for the extended recovery of requests.
+Within the framework of the HIPLEX concept (see section "HIPLEX and HSMS"), HSMS supports an explicit mechanism for the extended recovery of requests.
 This mechanism is, however, only available for environments with SM pubsets.
 HSMS can use the explicit recovery to respond to host crashes and host reconfigurations within SM pubsets.